7 Natural DIY Beauty Treatments You Can Make With Fruit

 DIY Beauty Scrubs, Masks, and Peel Recipes

 This DIY Pomegranate Exfoliating Scrub recipe helps remove dead skin cells for smooth, soft skin.
-Pomegranate is a natural antioxidant that is loaded with Vitamin C. The seeds contain high levels of anti-aging compounds.
+Pomegranate is a natural antioxidant that is loaded with Vitamin C. In addition, the seeds contain high levels of anti-aging compounds.

 Pomegranate Scrub Recipe